-III.B Closing the Student Equity Gap: The MLT program faculty is committed to student success of all enrolled students.
+The MLT program faculty is committed to student success of all enrolled students.
 The success of both groups is the same this year.
 The withdraw rate is slightly higher for the targeted group, but of those that persist are successful.
 The focus and goal will be to decrease the withdrawal rate.
 A skills laboratory will intervene early in the schooling so that all students will have the needed technical skills to move forward and be successful in the program.

-2017-18: The current equity gap is zero.
-The equity gap in 2014 was 10%.
-To sustain this balance the program must keep the faculty support, counseling help and lab skills at the level that is required by the accreditation and the expectations of the community employers.
+To sustain this balance the program must keep the faculty support, counseling help, mentors, peer tutors and lab skills at the level that is required by the accreditation and the expectations of the community employers.